0xPolygon/polygon-docs/docs/pos/overview.md

 The following cyclical workflow outlines the operational mechanics of today's Polygon PoS architecture:

-1. **User initiates transaction**: On the Polygon PoS chain, typically via a smart contract function call.
+1. User initiates transaction: On the Polygon PoS chain, typically via a smart contract function call.
-2. **Validation by public checkpoint nodes**: These nodes validate the transaction against the Polygon chain's current state.
+2. Validation by public checkpoint nodes: These nodes validate the transaction against the Polygon chain's current state.
-3. **Checkpoint creation and submission**: A checkpoint of the validated transactions is created and submitted to the core contracts on the Ethereum mainnet.
+3. Checkpoint creation and submission: A checkpoint of the validated transactions is created and submitted to the core contracts on the Ethereum mainnet.
-4. **Verification by core contracts**: Core contracts verify checkpoint validity
+4. Verification by core contracts: Core contracts verify checkpoint validity
-5. **Transaction execution**: Upon successful verification, the transaction is executed and state changes are committed to the Polygon sidechain.
+5. Transaction execution: Upon successful verification, the transaction is executed and state changes are committed to Polygon PoS.
-6. **Asset transfer (optional)**: If needed, assets can be transferred back to the Ethereum mainnet via the exit queue in the core contracts.
+6. Asset transfer (optional): If needed, assets can be transferred back to the Ethereum mainnet via the exit queue in the core contracts.
-7. **Cycle reiteration**: The process can be initiated again by the user, returning to step 1.
+7. Cycle reiteration: The process can be initiated again by the user, returning to step 1.

 ## Core contracts on Ethereum